 5 slender arms with small central disc.
 Aboral surface coarse.
-Orange to red or brown, sometimes with a grey patch in their "arm-pits."
+Orange to red or brown.
 To 16 cm (6.3 in) across.

 Southern Alaska (Kenai Pt.) to Puget Sound; intertidal to 110 m (361 ft).

-Recent research by Doug Eernisse, Megumi Strathmann and Richard Strathmann has shown that many similar-looking "blood" stars are in fact morphologically different when the ultra-fine details of plates and spines are compared using Scanning Electron Microscopy.
+On-going research by Doug Eernisse, Megumi Strathmann and Richard Strathmann has shown that many similar-looking blood stars are in fact morphologically different when the ultra-fine details of plates and spines are compared using Scanning Electron Microscopy.
 These new species await formal description.